fieldtrip/website/example/symmetry.md

 {% include image src="/assets/img/example/symmetry/contrastLR_attL_attR_nonsym_cor.png" width="600" %}

-Due to the correlation between the spatially seperated source signals, the LCMV estimator produces a sub-optimal spatial filter that is less sensitive to both sources.
+Due to the correlation between the spatially separated source signals, the LCMV estimator produces a sub-optimal spatial filter that is less sensitive to both sources.

 ---